Bradfield/algos/trees/parse-tree.md

 will parse this expression into the following list of character tokens `['(', '3', '+', '(', '4', '*', '5' ,')',')']`.
 Initially we will
 start out with a parse tree that consists of an empty root node.
-The figures belowe illustrate the structure and contents of the parse tree, as each new token is processed.
+The figures below illustrate the structure and contents of the parse tree, as each new token is processed.

 ![ ](figures/buildExp1.png)